tg-sec/dvna/Task_Report/docs/problem_statement.md

 1. Move the setup from the local machine to Cloud (AWS).
 2. Store required secrets separately with a Secrets Management Service.

+## Task 5

+1. Identify assumptions made while creating the pipeline for DVNA by implementing a similar setup for another application (SuiteCRM).